 A golden rule when creating your resume: Don’t be shy!
 This is the one time it’s acceptable to brag about yourself and the amazing qualities you have.
 While applicants should never lie or over embellish anything, many of you have probably participated in activities or won awards that you want employers to know about.

 “If you do have a past internship, mention if you supervised people and how many people it was,” LaBier said.
 “At this point, a college student may not have a lot of experience so it’s definitely important to focus on any leadership skills or accomplishments they’ve had that relate to the job they’re applying for.”

-Job Search and Social Media Coach Miriam Salpeter, who is the founder of Keppie Careers and author of Social Networking for Career Success added, “Relating your skills to the employer’s needs is key.
+Job Search and Social Media Coach Miriam Salpeter, the founder of Keppie Careers and author of Social Networking for Career Success, added, “Relating your skills to the employer’s needs is key.
 Include information most relevant to the job and leave out details and jargon your target employer won’t understand or doesn’t need to know.”

 4. Mention relatable coursework or projects